 The glute bridge is one of those signature strength exercises that should have a permanent place on your schedule.
 As the name implies, it targets the glute muscles, which power performance.
-And research suggests that strong glutes are a key factor in stronger, speedier running.
+And research suggests Repeat with right heel.
+Keep hips raised and core engaged the entire time.

-“Glute bridges are a must for any runner,” says Lindsey Clayton, chief instructor at Barry’s in New York City and cofounder of the Minute Wall Pilates Workout.
-“V-Up Variations for a Strong Core squats and lunges, A Goblet Squat Workout for Better Stability.
+“Glute bridges are a must for any runner,” says Lindsey Clayton, chief instructor at Barry’s in New York City and cofounder of the Download Your Training Plan.
+“These exercises target your glutes as the primary muscle being used, as opposed to squats and lunges, Once both legs are extended, bend left knee back to starting position, then right knee.
 Glute activation is imperative for runners looking to increase speed, power, and agility—and that’s all of us, isn’t it?”

 So, to capitalize on the glute bridge exercise and its benefits, we have a list of the best variations that you can turn into a circuit-style strength workout to target these important running muscles.
 Work your glutes regularly with this routine, and you just might be on your way to a new PR.